tedsimonian/sol_bot/README.md

-This project is a Trading Bot on the Solana network specialized in Meme coins.
+This project implements bots to trade on crypto exchanges or DeFi exchanges.

+The project is written in Python and uses the backtrader library to implement the trading strategies.

+The project is a work in progress and is not ready for production use.